Navigation

 • becoming easily confused

-• struggling with daily tasks like driving, cooking or housework1
+• struggling with daily tasks like driving, cooking, or housework

-It could also be a concern if your loved one is not as worried about their memory problems as you are.
+It could also be a concern if your loved one isn’t as worried about their memory problems as you are.
 This is fairly common with dementia.
 Someone experiencing natural age-related memory loss is more likely to be aware of it and be frustrated by it.

-What should I do if I think someone has early dementia?
+What should I do if I think someone with memory problems has dementia?

 If you think a loved one’s memory problems could be the early signs of dementia, encourage them to visit their GP.
-They will be able to find out a little more, and you can refer them to a specialist for assessment if necessary.
+They’ll be able to find out a little more, and can refer them to a specialist for assessment if necessary.

 What can I do to prevent dementia?